 Consider what it was like before we created lights for night-time reading.
 Imagine if we never opened our lives to new things!

-The best e-readers are complementary to your love of reading.
+The best e-readers should complement your love of reading.

-(Pssst– Already convinced?
-Check out our comprehensive guide… Top 7 Best Ebook Readers of 2018)
+Pssst– Already convinced?
+Check out our comprehensive guide… Top 7 Best Ebook Readers of 2019.

-Here are 10 reasons why you should buy an e-reader ASAP.
+Here are the top 10 reasons you should buy an e-book reader… Now!

 1. No more lugging of piles of books

-That predicament when you really want to bring some more books to read while you travel, but you need space in the suitcase for other essential things!
+You know that predicament when you want to bring more books to read while you travel, but you need space in the suitcase for other essential things?